wolfnotes

 Though the first part of the movie is promising, it's ultimately a contrived and tedious affair.
 It also relies too much on the ever-present score, performed by orchestra, piano, and typewriter.

-wrote about Rocket Science
+Rocket Science (2007)

 Aims at being a more realistic high school comedy, but the plot feels contrived nevertheless.
 Reece Thompson gives an endearing performance as the stuttering Hal Hefner.
 Maybe because of this, I wanted to like the movie more than I did.
 It also felt drawn out at an hour and 40 minutes.